aaroncraigongithub/ts-template/README.md

 A template for TS projects

-This is my personal starter pack for TS templates.
+This is my personal starter pack for TS projects.
 It includes

 - typescript
 - jest